Table of Contents

 Integrate data from different channels

-Data integration is of paramount importance for an effective omnichannel strategy.
+Data integration is of paramount importance for an effective omnichannel marketing strategy.
 Customer data should easily flow between different channels.
 You should also ensure that you offer a consistent brand message across all channels so that customers instantly recognize your brand.
 You can use various automation tools to integrate customer data from online and offline channels to provide a unified experience.

 Map the Customer Journey